Liuyu-Ethan/Lightweight-Scene-Classification/README.md

 #### Dataset

 This project uses the **RSI-CB128** dataset provided by Northwestern Polytechnical University.
-* **Dataset Description**: RSI-CB128 is an image dataset containing 20 classes of remote sensing scenes, widely used for research in remote sensing image classification tasks.
+* **Dataset Description**: RSI-CB128 is an image dataset containing 20 classes of remote sensing scenes(which is currently 45 classes), widely used for research in remote sensing image classification tasks.
 * **Dataset Link**: [https://github.com/lehaifeng/RSI-CB](https://github.com/lehaifeng/RSI-CB)

 ---